besport/ocaml-imagemagick/README.txt

 NOTICE:
-      We switched these bindings from ImageMagick to GraphicsMagick because GraphicsMagick is beleaved to have a more stable API.
+      We switched these bindings from ImageMagick to GraphicsMagick because GraphicsMagick is beleaved to be a fork with a more stable API.

 REQUISITES: